-We have entered into interest rate exchange agreements, which expire from June 2005 through March 2007, to hedge \$500.0 million of floating rate debt.
+We have entered into interest rate exchange agreements, which expire from September 2006 through March 2007, to hedge \$300.0 million of floating rate debt.
 Under the terms of all of our interest rate exchange agreements, we are exposed to credit loss in the event of nonperformance by the counterparties to the agreements.
 However, due to the high creditworthiness of our counterparties, which are major banking firms with investment grade ratings, we do not anticipate their nonperformance.
-As of December 31, 2004, about 66.2% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.
+As of December 31, 2004, about 76.5% of our outstanding indebtedness was at fixed interest rates or subject to interest rate protection.

-As of December 31, 2004, our total debt was approximately \$1.36 billion and we were in compliance with all covenants under our debt arrangements.
-On that same date, our annualized cost of debt was approximately 6.7% and we had unused revolving commitments under our credit facilities of about \$410.9 million, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements, including the applicable financial measures of leverage and interest coverage.
-The average interest rate for borrowings under the revolving commitments of our credit facilities is now LIBOR plus 1.50%.
+As of December 31, 2004, our total debt was approximately \$1.47 billion, and we were in compliance with all covenants under our debt arrangements.
+On the same date, our annualized cost of debt was approximately 7.2%, and we had unused credit commitments of about \$497.6 million, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of their debt arrangements, including the applicable financial measures of leverage and interest coverage.
+The average interest rate for borrowings under the revolving commitments of our credit facilities is now LIBOR plus 1.0%.

-As of December 31, 2004, approximately \$8.1 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.
+As of December 31, 2004, approximately \$6.4 million of letters of credit were issued to various parties to secure our performance relating to insurance and franchise requirements.